myhelmisaari/DD2480-Big-Brain-CI/README.md

 # DD2480-CI
 CI is the second assignment in the course DD2480 Software Engineering Fundamentals.
-The goal of the assignment is to implement a continuous integration server that first clones a repository on GitHub when there are any changes pushed on it, builds the project, runs the tests in the project and notifies the user of the results.
+The goal of the assignment is to implement a continuous integration server which first clones a repository on GitHub when there are any changes pushed to it, builds the project, runs the tests in the project and notifies the user of the results.

 ## Getting Started
 This implementation of a CI-server is made with Java SDK 11 and IntelliJ; therefore make sure you have these installed.
 The project that uses the CI-server needs to have `Gradle` installed, due to it being used by the CI-server.
 There must exist a `build.gradle` file in the project containing the dependencies needed for the project to build and run.